Instructions for Applicants

 Statement of Purpose

 All graduate programs require a written statement to be uploaded within your application.
-The form and content requirements may vary by program so before applying, please read the information and instructions specific to your intended program.
+The form and content requirements may vary by program.
+Please read the information and instructions specific to your intended program before applying.
 Your written statement is a critical component of your application for admission and can sometimes be the determining factor in approval of admittance or financial support.
 Therefore, your statement should reflect your professional goals, as well as familiarity with the program and faculty at UNC-Chapel Hill.

 Resume/CV